Abdominoplasty Wound and Scar Care Especially For Dr Di Saia's Patients:

 The kicker here is that insurance companies have a nagging tendency to deny payment on claims months after the procedure.
 The operating facilities then often stick the patient with the insurance rate as they have utilized their billing services and realized expense in doing so.
 This may leave the patient with a much larger bill than if she had paid cash in the first place.

-The net of the equation here is that small hernias in my practice get repaired without billing the insurnace.
+The net of the equation here is that small hernias in our practice get repaired without billing the insurance.
 Large late bills after cosmetic surgery are something we try our best to avoid.
-Other practices in other states certainly may disagree here (or have ownership interest in the facilities we are discussing.)
+Other practices in other states certainly may disagree here (or may have ownership interest in the facilities we are discussing.)

 This page is specifically designed for Dr Di Saia's patients.
 Patients of other surgeons should get the advice of their own surgeon before doing anything listed here.
 Follow your surgeon's plan.
 This is not medical advice.